pws-pm/Style-Dictionary/Readme.txt

-In figma export the JSON with Design Tokens plugin:
+In Figma export the JSON with Design Tokens plugin:
     https://www.figma.com/community/plugin/888356646278934516/design-tokens
     When exporting to file exlcude:
         Typography (as it is redundant in font styles)